Flo654/snowtricks/README.md

  At the end, the name of the file have to be `.env`.

  ## :gear: PROJECT LAUNCH

+*   Step1: from the root :file_folder: `snowtricks`. use  `composer install` , to load all dependancies.
-*   To run the projet, from the root :file_folder: `snowtricks` , open a terminal and enter this command : `composer start`.
+*   Step2: To run the projet, from the root :file_folder: `snowtricks` , open a terminal and enter this command : `composer start`.
 *   Follow the link and ....enjoy !!